arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 line.

-When the Clemson University coaching staff wanted to know which are the most important muscle groups for benching, George Halbert told them triceps are first, lats second, upper back third, and delts last.
+When the Clemson University coaching staff wanted to know which are the most important muscle groups for benching, George Halbert told them __triceps are first, lats second, upper back third, and delts last__.

 It is also important to have strong forearms.